Louisiana's 4th congressional district

 Louisiana's 4th congressional district is a congressional district in the U.S. state of Louisiana.
 The district is located in the northwestern part of the state and is based in Shreveport-Bossier City.
-It also includes the cities of Minden, DeRidder, and Natchitoches.
+It also includes the cities of Minden, DeRidder, and Ruston, and part of Monroe.

-The district is represented by Republican Mike Johnson.
+The district is currently represented by Republican Mike Johnson, who has served as Speaker of the House of Representatives since October 2023.
+With a Cook Partisan Voting Index rating of R+26, it is the most Republican district in Louisiana.

 History

 The 4th congressional district was created in 1843, the first new district in the state in 20 years.
-It was gained after the 1840 U.S. Census.
+It was gained after the 1840 U.S. census.